MemerGamer/hare/README.md

 - [x] make it a dynamic webserver (it processes requests from the client)
 - [ ] transpile haskell funtions to javascript
+      This task is on hold because of its complexity.

 ## Installation